10 RV Kitchen Must-Haves that Make RV Living Easy

 - ‘Mini’ versions of larger kitchen utensils.
 We’ve found some great smaller tongs, ladles, etc., at Bed, Bath & Beyond, and At Home.

-- A couple of good knives.
-A high-quality chef’s knife and paring knife will go a long way.
+- Two good knives.
+A high-quality Santoku knife and paring knife will go a long way.

 - A handheld cheese grater.
 You can easily store this in a drawer or hang it from a command hook inside a kitchen cabinet.